FREE SHIPPING on orders of $85 or more

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Henrick has been spelled Henricks, Hendrick, Hendricks, Hendrix, Hendryx and others.

 This web page shows only a small excerpt of our Henrick research.
-Another 180 words (13 lines of text) covering the year 1600 is included under the topic Early Henrick History in all our PDF Extended History products.
+Another 180 words (13 lines of text) covering the year 1600 is included under the topic Early Henrick History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Henrick Notables in all our PDF Extended History products.
+More information is included under the topic Early Henrick Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Henrick family moved to Ireland, but this topic is not covered in this excerpt.
-Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The expense of the crossing to the North American colonies seemed small beside the difficulties of remaining in Scotland.
 It was a long and hard trip, but at its end lay the reward of freedom.
 Some Scots remained faithful to England and called themselves United Empire Loyalists, while others fought in the American War of Independence.
 Much of this lost Scottish heritage has been recovered in the last century through Clan societies and other patriotic Scottish organizations.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Henrick: